 And this is mostly because they’re basically the same damned chips with just the very slightest of tweaks.
 Sadly this looks like what we're going to have to live with for the tertiary phase of Intel’s new Process>Architecture>Optimisation cadence.

 Previously Intel’s CPUs were either built on a new transistor node or featured an entirely new microarchitecture.
 This was the basis for the ol’ tick-tock release schedule where the tick was a die-shrink on an existing architectural design and the tock was a whole new CPU layout.
-This has now changed to a three step approach thanks to the increased difficulty in effectively shrinking the size of functional transistors.
+This changed to a three step, Process>Architecture>Optimisation, approach thanks to the increased difficulty in effectively shrinking the size of functional transistors.

 As the name suggests, the 7700K is another K-series variant, which means it has an unlocked multiplier and, given the optimised process, we ought to hope the overclocking performance of the Kaby Lake generation has been boosted.